 Introduction

 In this chapter we see several sides of Jehu.
-We see how on the one hand he goes too far by killing people for whom God has not instructed him to kill them.
-On the other hand, he did not go far enough.
-He eradicated the Baal service, but not the golden calves, which he continues to serve.
-He often does the work of God, but pursues actually his own interests.
-It seems that he is more of an instrument than a servant.
-He knows how to handle the sword excellently when it comes to judging evil.
-What he has not learned, however, is to apply the sword, applied in a spiritual sense, to himself.
+On the one hand he goes too far by killing people whom God has not instructed him to kill, and on the other, he did not go far enough.
+He eradicated the Baal worship, but not the golden calves, which he continued to serve.
+He often did the work of God, but actually pursued his own interests.
+It seems that he was more of an instrument than a servant.
+He knew how to handle the sword excellently when it came to judging evil.
+What he had not learned, however, was to apply the sword, applied in a spiritual sense, to himself.

-He is a useful instrument as long as God’s interests correspond to his own.
-If God’s interests are not in line with his interests, he goes his own way.
+He was a useful instrument as long as God’s interests corresponded to his own.
+If God’s interests were not in line with his own interests, he went his own way.

 1 Now Ahab had seventy sons in Samaria.
 And Jehu wrote letters and sent [them] to Samaria, to the rulers of Jezreel, the elders, and to the guardians of [the children of] Ahab, saying, 2 “Now, when this letter comes to you, since your master’s sons are with you, as well as the chariots and horses and a fortified city and the weapons, 3 select the best and fittest of your master’s sons, and set [him] on his father’s throne, and fight for your master’s house.”
 4 But they feared greatly and said, “Behold, the two kings did not stand before him; how then can we stand?”
 5 And the one who [was] over the household, and he who [was] over the city, the elders, and the guardians of [the children], sent [word] to Jehu, saying, “We are your servants, all that you say to us we will do, we will not make any man king; do what is good in your sight.”
 6 Then he wrote a letter to them a second time saying, “If you are on my side, and you will listen to my voice, take the heads of the men, your master’s sons, and come to me at Jezreel tomorrow about this time.”
 Now the king’s sons, seventy persons, [were] with the great men of the city, [who] were rearing them.
 7 When the letter came to them, they took the king’s sons and slaughtered [them], seventy persons, and put their heads in baskets, and sent [them] to him at Jezreel.
 8 When the messenger came and told him, saying, “They have brought the heads of the king’s sons,” he said, “Put them in two heaps at the entrance of the gate until morning.”
 9 Now in the morning he went out and stood and said to all the people, “You are innocent; behold, I conspired against my master and killed him, but who killed all these?
 10 Know then that there shall fall to the earth nothing of the word of the LORD, which the LORD spoke concerning the house of Ahab, for the LORD has done what He spoke through His servant Elijah.”
 11 So Jehu killed all who remained of the house of Ahab in Jezreel, and all his great men and his acquaintances and his priests, until he left him without a survivor.

-The events follow each other in quick succession.
-Jehu acts energetically.
-After Jezreel, he also wants Samaria at his side.
-Seventy sons of Ahab live in Samaria.
-This will mean all his male offspring which he has conceived with his many wives, and also his grandsons.
-All these sons are a danger to Jehu’s kingdom.
-They must therefore be eliminated.
-He devises a clever plan for this.
-He sends letters to Samaria, to the city council.
-The content of his letter is very challenging, there is bravura in it.
-It is the language of the confident man who knows his own power and also knows the weak spot of his opponent.
+The events followed each other in quick succession.
+Jehu acted energetically.
+After Jezreel, he also wanted Samaria on his side.
+Seventy sons of Ahab lived in Samaria.
+This meant all his male offspring which he had conceived with his many wives, and also his grandsons.
+All these sons were a danger to Jehu’s kingdom.
+It was therefore imperative for them to be eliminated.
+He devised a clever plan for this.
+He sent letters to Samaria, to the city council.
+The content of his letter was very challenging, there was bravado in it.
+It was the language of a confident man who knows his own power and also knows the weak spot of his opponent.

-He speaks to them as people who still see their “lord” in Ahab.
-He also points out to them their military strength.
-As capital they have access to “the chariots and horses and a fortified city and the weapons”.
-His proposal is that they should only put the best of Ahab’s sons on the throne and under his leadership will fight with him.
-He tells them to appoint a kind of counter king and then, in a fight with him, decide who the real king is.
+He spoke to them as people who still saw Ahab as their “lord”.
+He also pointed out their military strength to them.
+As they have the capital, they have access to “the chariots and horses and a fortified city and weapons”.
+His proposal was that they should only put the best of Ahab’s sons on the throne and under his leadership fight with him.
+He told them to appoint a kind of counter king and then, in a fight with him, decide who the real king is.

-The fact that Jehu dares to say and present all this shows that he is certain of his case.
-He knows the sons of Ahab.
-They are weak guys, just like the leaders of the city.
-The leaders are men of the kind of elders and distinguished men of Jezreel who have danced to the tune of Jezebel and killed Naboth in response to her letter (1Kgs 21:8-14).
+The fact that Jehu dared to say and present all this, shows that he was certain of his case.
+He knew the sons of Ahab.
+They were weak guys, just like the leaders of the city.
+The leaders were men similar to the kind of elders and distinguished men of Jezreel who had danced to the tune of Jezebel and killed Naboth in response to her letter (1Kgs 21:8-14).

-The language of the letter is such that Jehu presents himself as the undisputed king and that whoever dares to dispute it should go ahead.
-As far as he is concerned, the results are fixed.
-The choice is up to the leaders of Samaria.
-Like Jehoram, they will know what kind of man Jehu is, who is known by all as a “furious” rider (2Kgs 9:20), a man who is afraid of nothing and nobody and who goes aside for nothing and nobody.
+The language of the letter is such that Jehu presented himself as the undisputed king and that whoever dared to dispute it should go ahead.
+As far as he was concerned, the result was sure.
+The choice was up to the leaders of Samaria.
+Like Jehoram, they would know what kind of man Jehu was, known by all as a “furious” rider (2Kgs 9:20), a man who was afraid of nothing and no one, and who steps aside for nothing and no one.
 It is possible that the messengers also told how Jehu raced in Jezreel and what fate Jehoram, Ahaziah and Jezebel underwent.
-In any case, they refer to it as acts that cause terror.
+In any case, they referred to his acts as those that cause terror.

 Would they dare to take the sword against such a man?
-Their mind says they shouldn’t do that.
-It is much wiser to join Jehu.
-That is what they do.
-They let him know that they join him.
-They do so in words that imply total submission to him.
-This is exactly what he wants.
-Now he can use them to exterminate the offspring of Ahab without getting dirty hands himself.
+They reasoned they shouldn’t do that.
+It was much wiser to join Jehu.
+That was what they did.
+They let him know that they would join him.
+They did so in words that implied total submission to him.
+This was exactly what he wanted, to use them to exterminate the offspring of Ahab without getting dirty hands himself.

-When Jehu has received news from the leaders of Samaria that they promise him their support, he writes them a second letter (verse 6).
-He gives them a command that allows them to prove that they mean what they say.
-Jehu begins his letter with words similar to those he said to the officials of Jezebel: “If you are on my side” (cf. 2Kgs 9:32).
-He is only interested in who is for him.
+When Jehu had received news from the leaders of Samaria, promising him their support, he wrote them a second letter (verse 6).
+He gave them a command to prove that they meant what they said.
+Jehu began his letter with words similar to those he had said to the officials of Jezebel: “If you are on my side” (cf. 2Kgs 9:32).
+He was only interested in who was for him.
 When they are for him, they will listen to his voice.
-Listening to the voice of the LORD is not an issue.
-He now makes these elders allies and instructs them to kill the sons of Ahab.
+Listening to the voice of the LORD was not a consideration.
+He has made these elders allies and instructed them to kill the sons of Ahab.

-The question remains how his command in this second letter is to be understood.
-His writing may be ambiguous.
-That is, “the heads of the men, your master’s sons” does not mean the literal heads, but the most important sons, the most influential.
-They should then take the men from the city with them and arrive at Jehu tomorrow around the same time as today.
-The men of the city literally understand what the letter says and Jehu may have meant it that way.
-When the heads are cut off, they are sent to Jerusalem.
-The elders do not bring the heads themselves to offer them personally.
-They would like to remain at a distance.
+The question remains how his command in this second letter was to be understood.
+His writing was somewhat ambiguous.
+That is, “the heads of the men, your master’s sons” did not mean the literal heads, but the most important sons, the most influential.
+They were to take the men from the city and meet Jehu at the same time the next day.
+The men of the city take a literal interpretation of what the letter said, and Jehu may have meant it that way.
+When the heads are cut off, they were sent to Jezreel.
+The elders did not bring the heads themselves to offer them personally.
+They wanted to remain at a distance.

-Jehu gets a message that the heads are delivered.
-Then he orders the heads to be placed in two heaps near the city gate.
-When the people of the city go out of town to work, they see the heads.
-But Jehu is there to give the explanation of this sinister sight.
-In the words he uses, he is diplomatic and insincere.
-He is straightforward when it comes to the sword, but he is not straightforward in his language.
+When Jehu received the message that the heads were delivered, he ordered the heads to be placed in two heaps near the city gate.
+When the people of the city went out of the town to work, they saw the heads.
+But Jehu was already there to explain this sinister sight.
+In the words he used, he was diplomatic and insincere.
+He was straightforward when it came to the sword, but he was not straightforward in his language.

-He declares the people innocent.
-As for himself, he denies any involvement in the murder of these men.
-Certainly, he killed Jehoram, but that is because he had to do so because the LORD ordered it, although he does not pronounce it here clearly.
+He declared the people innocent.
+As for himself, he denied any involvement in the murder of these men.
+Certainly, he killed Jehoram, but that was because he had to do so because the LORD ordered it, although he did not pronounce it here clearly.
 Who has been working in this case?
 No, he wouldn’t be able to say that.
-He plays the innocent, the ignorant.
-Although he is directly responsible for the murder, his question designates others as murderers.
-He says nothing about the instruction he has given.
+He played the innocent, the ignorant.
+Although he was directly responsible for the murder, his question designated others as murderers.
+He said nothing about the instruction he had given.

-To camouflage his innocence and ignorance even more, he gives a pious twist to his story (verse 10).
+To camouflage his innocence and ignorance even more, he gave a pious twist to his story (verse 10).
 They should not be too concerned about who did this.
-It all falls under the administration of the LORD.
+It all fell under the administration of the LORD.
 After all, the LORD’s revenge has been carried out, hasn’t it?
-What he in fact does is to blame the LORD.
+What he in fact did was to blame the LORD.

 Verse 11 is a kind of conclusion.
-Jehu kills all who are left of the house of Ahab.
-But he also goes further.
+Jehu killed all who were left of the house of Ahab.
+But he has also gone further.
 He also killed “all his great men and his acquaintances and his priests”.
 He was not commissioned to do so.
-We must never go further than the Lord tells us, no matter how justified certain things may seem.
-Jehu wants to confirm his kingship and clears away everything that could hinder him.
-What is the power of his actions?
-The flesh, he acts for himself.
-The power of the flesh can work in spiritual things, but then there is always done more than the Lord’s command.
+We must never go further than what the Lord tells us, no matter how justified certain things may seem.
+Jehu wanted to confirm his kingship, and so, cleared away everything that would hinder him.
+What was the power of his actions?
+The flesh, he acted for himself.
+The power of the flesh can work in spiritual things, but then more is always done than the Lord’s command.

 12 - 14 The Brothers of Ahaziah Killed